-Alternative Education Academy Community Members of the Board of Directors
+Alternative Education Academy Community dba Ohio Distance and Electronic Learning Academy ("OHDELA") Members of the Board of Directors

-We are pleased to present the Comprehensive Annual Financial Report (CAFR) of the Alternative Education Academy (the School) for the fiscal year ended June 30, 2005.
+We are pleased to present the Comprehensive Annual Financial Report (CAFR) of the Alternative Education Academy (the School) for the fiscal year ended June 30, 2006.
 The CAFR is designed to assist and guide the reader in understanding its contents.
 The report consists of three major sections: